 As an avid lassi drinker over the past few decades, here are my recommendations:

-- Use sweet ripe mangos for the best taste, preferably alphonso or kesar mangoes in canned pulp form if fresh are not available
+- Use sweet, ripe, non-fibrous mangos for the best taste, preferably alphonso or kesar mangoes in canned pulp form if fresh are not available.

-- Use dahi if possible, otherwise use full fat plain yogurt
+- Use dahi if possible, otherwise use plain whole milk yogurt or skyrr.

-- Whole milk gives the best taste and consistency
+- Whole milk gives the best taste and creamy consistency.

 Mango Lassis are supposed to be a cooling drink - whether it's hot in the summer or battling spicy food.
 The point is, it should be chilled when served but we don't use ice in this recipe.